tim-one/tim-one.github.io/psf/drift.md

 > “When we avoid hard conversations, we’re not keeping the peace.
 We’re just keeping the tension.” - Unknown

-As a person just wrote to me (they don't want their identity konwn, so I won't say more), after their own "umpleasent" experiences:
+As a person just wrote to me (they don't want their identity konwn, so I won't say more), after their own "umpleasant" experiences:

 >  ...
 I'm still autistic, so I will always have trouble judging how my words will make others feel, so it increasingly feels like I'm walking on egg shells [on d.p.o.] which has caused me to greatly reduce my interactions.

-If would be fair to counter that someone's personal bad experiences with moderation don't imply dissent is being suppressed, but it so heppens that this person does dissent - but fears to express it in public.
+If would be fair to counter that someone's personal bad experiences with moderation don't imply dissent is being suppressed, but it so happens that this person does dissent - but fears to express it in public.
 In fact that pattern is common, from all I've seen.
 "Chilling effect" inhibits all expression.